Giving Effective Presentations

 - Highlight words or lines that are important to you to ensure you deliver them during the presentation.

-- Copy down presenter notes on paper from any PowerPoint or presentation slides in order to refrain from staring at a screen during your presentation.
+- For in class speeches, copy down presenter notes on paper from any PowerPoint or presentation slides in order to refrain from staring at a screen during your presentation.

 - Record yourself and listen to the recording: Recording yourself provides a way for you to gain an outside perspective of your presentation.
 Create a list of items you want to improve upon for your next trial run and practice again.